Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

 $ rm newreq.pem
 ```

-Now we can create the broker key-store by adding broker and CA certificates into it.
+Now we can create the broker key-store by adding his and CA's certificates into it.
 The
 CA certificate has the default alias "my certificate", given by the `CA.pl` helper
 script.
 If we don't want a PKCS#12 type store but a JKS one, we just have to tweak a
 couple of options (see `man keytool(1)`):